 Drugged Driving in Virginia

 Driving under the influence of drugs can be as dangerous as being under the influence of alcohol behind the wheel.
 It’s also prohibited.
 The Code of Virginia says it’s unlawful to drive “under the influence of any narcotic drug or any other self-administered intoxicant or drug of whatsoever nature.”
-The code sets out the level of drugs including methamphetamine and cocaine that will trigger an arrest if they are found in a driver’s blood stream.
-Some drivers who are arrested for DUIs have a combination of alcohol and drugs in their blood stream.
+The code sets out the level of drugs including methamphetamine and cocaine that will trigger an arrest if they are found in a driver’s bloodstream.
+Some drivers who are arrested for DUIs have a combination of alcohol and drugs in their bloodstream.

 Virginia has a “zero tolerance” prohibition on specific drugs which means a driver may be arrested if a police officer has a reasonable suspicion that a certain amount of the drug was in the driver’s body while he or she was at the wheel.

-Proving Fault in Drunk Driving Accidents
+How Does an Attorney Prove Fault in Drunk Driving Accidents?

 Unlike rear-end collisions and some other motor vehicle crashes, drunk driving accidents often require expert toxicologists.
 If you were injured by a drunk driver, it may be clearly that driver’s fault, but in order to prove the driver’s BAC at the time of the wreck, specialized evidence is needed.